tnichols217/notes/College/Additional Questions.md

 > [!para]
 > Unity on the global front.
 When COVID took the world by storm it became evident how disjointed global efforts were.
 We lacked a standard for everyone to reference regarding vaccine certification and travel restrictions.
 Standards for things like this could have been created and shared, yet such collaboration was unseen.

+> [!para]
+>  Acceptance of each other from different views and beliefs.
+We are too engrossed with “self love” that our focused is all about me, myself and mine.
+There is no room for intentional actions of seeking understanding and acceptance.

 2. How did you spend your last two summers?
 (50 words)

 > [!para]